-The Seiko 6139 automatic chronograph – a historical movement in its own right, like this 1970 Seiko 6139-6009 "True Cevert" here, on a high quality H-link bracelet – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.
+The Seiko 6139 automatic chronograph – a historical movement in its own right, like this 1970 Seiko 6139-6009 "True Cevert" automatic chronograph here, on its original stainless-steel Seiko straight H-link bracelet – was the first automatic chronograph created, beating Zenith’s El Primero and Heuer’s Calibre 11 to the title.

 Back in the 1970’s, Heuer and Zenith had taken hold of the entire sports watch industry by racing to become the first to produce an automatic chronograph.
 It has been awidely debated who won, but in the background of the skirmish Seiko quietly created their own, beating the Swiss at their own game – the Seiko Calibre 6139.

-Within the Road Rat automotive magazine Autumn/Winter 2018 debut edition, an article was included on the Seiko 6139 automatic chronograph – the first automatic chronograph in the world – and its connection to Formula One (F1) racing legend, François Cevert, marking the first widely(ish) publicized link between the dark blue-dialed 6139 and Cevert.
-Hence the moniker "Cevert," which caught on in collector circles quickly.
+Within the Road Rat's Autumn/Winter 2018 debut edition, an article was included on the Seiko 6139 automatic chronograph – the first automatic chronograph in the world – and its connection to Formula One (F1) racing legend, François Cevert, marking the first widely(ish) publicized link between the dark blue-dialed 6139 and Cevert.
+The "Cevert" moniker caught on in collector circles quickly.

 And what of the "True Cevert" moniker?

-Following our research into the “true” variant of the 6139 Bruce Lee, we endeavored to do similar to discover the “true” variant Cevert wore – after research, we assess the “True Cevert” to be a 6139-6009, most likely dating to 1970 (or possibly 1969).
-The example here - a North America-sold 6139 with a "notch" case, but a transitional variant - checks all the boxes as the one Cevert most likely possessed; see our research, here.
+Following our research into the “true” variant of the Seiko 6139 Bruce Lee, we endeavored to do similar to discover the “true” variant Cevert wore – after research, we assess the “True Cevert” to be a 6139-6009, most likely dating to 1970 (or possibly 1969).
+The example here - a North America-sold 6139 with a "notch" case - checks all the boxes as the one Cevert most likely possessed; see our research, here.

 During the early months of 1969, Seiko put the final touches on its revolutionary 6139 chronograph - in fact, the Japanese company first began putting the 6139 in automatic chronographs as early as January of the same year.

-This True Cevert 6139 comes on a stainless-steel Uncle Seiko H-link bracelet, and with nylon strap, rugged travel case, and springbar tool.
+This True Cevert 6139 comes on its original stainless-steel Seiko straight H-link bracelet, and with nylon strap, rugged travel case, and springbar tool.

-• DIAL: Dark blue Seiko-signed dial, with matching minute, hour and vibrant red chronograph hands.
+DIAL: Dark blue Seiko-signed dial, with matching minute, hour and vibrant red chronograph hands.
 Day/date - with English/Spanish day variants - at 3 o’clock position works nicely.
 Inner tachymeter ring rotates smoothly as designed.
-Lume plots are in good condition, with correct sugar cube-texture, and shine following exposure to strong light.
+Lume plots are in good condition, with pearly-white color and correct sugar cube-texture we love to see on solid Seiko 6139 examples - lume shines following exposure to strong light.

 CASE: 41mm (w/o crown, 42mm with) x 46mm stainless-steel "notch" case with "Water 70 Resist" signed caseback.
-Vibrant red and blue “Pepsi” bezel insert remains fully intact with next to no wear, with sharp case lines and no evidence of machine polishing.
+Vibrant red and blue “Pepsi” bezel insert remains intact with limited wear, with sharp case lines and no evidence of machine polishing.
 Brushed finish on top of the case remains.

 CRYSTAL: Hardlex crystal, no scratches or imperfections.

-BAND: This Cevert comes on a stainless-steel Uncle Seiko H-link bracelet, which will fit up to an approx. 8.5" inch wrist.
-It also comes with a blue nylon strap.
+BAND: This Cevert comes on its original stainless-steel Seiko straight H-link bracelet, which will fit up to an approx. 7.5" inch wrist.
+It also comes with a grey nylon strap.

 CROWN: Recessed unsigned stainless-steel crown.

 CHRONOGRAPH PUSHERS: Chronograph pushers depress with satisfying click – no sticking.
-Red chronograph main resets to .5 and subdial hand resets to zero.
+Red main chronograph hand main resets to .5 and subdial hand resets to zero.